KenjiGr/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between Relational Databases and SQL.
 2. Why do tables need a Primary Key?
+    Tables use a primary key to have a unique identifier and have the ability to be called as a foreign key.
 3. What is the name given to a table column that references the Primary Key on another table?
+    A foreign key.
 4. What do we need in order to have a _many to many_ relationship between two tables?
+    An appointment table associates foreign and primary keys to make many to many relationship tables.